ijrmar7/codecademy-mixed-message/README.md

 ## Features:
 + Generate today's joke, trivia and advice.
 + 30 total of messages.
 10 from jokes, trivias and advices.
-+ You can enter your names as argv.
++ You can enter your name as argv.

 ## How to use?
 ```console